-9. Conceal your rubbish bins
+9. Conceal your rubbish bins with bin storage

 Useful as they may be, wheelie bins don’t provide much aesthetic appeal, and the last thing you want while dining alfresco is for your view to be spoilt by a rainbow of different-coloured plastic bins.
 Fortunately, there are plenty of storage solutions designed specifically to disguise your bins.